elusiveunit/lucid-toolbox/doc/markdown/lucid-contact.md

 ### Multiple recipients and extra headers

-Multiple recipients can be set in two ways: through adding CC headers with the `$extra_headers` property, or through the `$extra_recipients` property.
+Multiple recipients can be set in two ways: through adding CC headers with the `extra_headers` property, or through the `extra_recipients` property.
 Using extra headers is just like sending a copy in a regular mail client:

 	$form->extra_headers = array(
 		'Cc: send_carbon_copy@example.com',